-ISEC is an international network of 30 countries that provides resources and organizational power to help students anywhere in the world engage in the grassroots movement of climate justice.
+ISEC is a youth-led global network of over 30 countries that provides young people the resources, community, and organizational power to engage in grassroots movements for climate justice.
 Our main goals are:

 Furthermore, project managers are also represented in the Board of Directors.
 Find out more under Projects.